Abeyoo/Final-ID8/replit.md

     - Implemented dynamic assessment completion status based on actual user database responses
     - Fixed TypeScript errors and authentication redirect issues from ID8 to Thinkle rebranding
     - Self assessments now display real completion status instead of hardcoded values
+    - Changed "Development Plans" to "Goals" in navigation and main component header for clearer, more direct terminology
+    - Updated dashboard to display "Completed Goals" instead of "Active Goals" with real-time tracking from database

 ## User Preferences
 - Prefers sign-in page as the landing experience instead of onboarding